PrimaMateria/blog/primamateria-blog/content/neovim-nix.md

 pointing to `/nix/store` derivation which holds copies of all your vim files in the `config/vim` directory.

-### Understand transformation of Config files paths to vim source commands
+### Transformation of Config files paths to Vim source commands

 Function `sourceConfigFiles` takes the list of installed script files, and each of it transforms to a list of strings `source <NIX_STORE_PATH_OF_VIM_SCRIPT>`.